Legend of Zelda Themed Birthday Party Ideas

 You got the Slingshot!

-I happened to have a real slingshot like this one to use as one of The Legend of Zelda’s iconic weapons.
-But you could make one out of Popsicle sticks and rubber bands!
+I happened to have a real slingshot to use as one of The Legend of Zelda’s iconic weapons.
+You could make one out of Popsicle sticks and rubber bands!
 “Link” would use this in the next part of the quest.

 Maldorm was on the other side!